jpillora/xdomain/README.md

   `event` may be `log`, `warn` or `timeout`.
 When listening for `log` and `warn` events, `handler` with contain the `message` as the first parameter.
 The `timeout` event fires when an iframe exeeds the `xdomain.timeout` time limit.

 ### `xdomain.cookies`

+  :warning: Chrome and possibly other browsers appear to be blocking access to the iframe's `document.cookie` property.
+This means `Slave-Cookie`s are no longer supported in some browsers.

   When `withCredentials` is set to `true` for a given request, the cookies of the master and slave are sent to the server using these names.
 If one is set to `null`, it will not be sent.